Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Joint Health Overview and Scrutiny Committee was scheduled to receive updates on the public consultation for the reprovision of Mount Vernon Cancer Centre.
-Discussions were planned to cover the progress of the consultation, including participation levels and emerging themes, as well as specific considerations regarding transport and access for patients.
+The Joint Health Overview and Scrutiny Committee was scheduled to discuss the ongoing public consultation regarding the reprovision of the Mount Vernon Cancer Centre.
+Key topics included an update on the consultation's progress, participation levels, and emerging themes, as well as a specific focus on transport and access issues related to the proposed changes.

 Mount Vernon Cancer Centre Reprovision Consultation Update